gihankaushyal/PixelAnomalyDetectorTool/README.md

 ### 2. Displaying the pixel intensity profile and toggle between images
 once the HDF5 file is viewed `Plot Pixel `Intensity button `(1)` is enabled and when pressed, the vertically average intensity profile `(2)` for the selected panel will be displayed.
-You can toggle between the images by pressing `Next` and ` Previous` buttons `(3)` or if you want to jump into a particular image you can enter the event number in the
+You can toggle between the images by pressing the `Next` and ` Previous buttons` `(3)` or if you want to jump into a particular image you can enter the event number in the
 Frame Number `(4)` field.
-When you are changing the event number on the main GUI the display for viewing the HDF5 file gets updated.
+When you are changing the event number on the main GUI, the display for viewing the HDF5 file gets updated.
- >- If you wish to plot the pixel intensity for a different detector panel, simply mouse click on the desired panel on
+ >* If you wish to plot the pixel intensity for a different detector panel, simply mouse click on the desired panel on
  >the window for HDF5 file display and the pixel intensity plot on the main GUI will be automatically updated.

 ![plottingPixelIntensity]

 ### 3. Curve Fitting and Sort data for model training.
-In the bottom left corner of the main GUI, click on the ```Plot a Fit``` checkbox `(1)` to a polynomial fit the pixel intensity plot `(2)`.
+In the bottom left corner of the main GUI, click on the ```Plot a Fit`checkbox `(1)` to a polynomial fit the pixel intensity plot `(2)`.
 By default, a 4th</sup> order polynomial will be applied, but you can change the order of the polynomial simply by typing in the order in the `Order of Fit field` `(3)`.
 Once you are satisfied with the fit of the polynomial, you can press the `Label Data button` `(4)`.
-A separate window will be opened with the distributions for inflection points `(5)`.
+A separate window will be opened with the `distributions for inflection points` `(5)`.
 On the top part of the window, there will be suggested values for inflection points based on each distribution. `(6)` and thresholds for each inflection point `(7)`.
 You can also type in the values for each section.
 Once you are satisfied with the sorting parameters click on the `Sort button` `(8)`.
-You can now safely close this window.

->* In the process of training a machine learning model, it is important to ensure that the data used for training is
-> accurate and representative of the real-world scenario that the model will be used in.
-One way to achieve this is by
-> sorting the data into "good" and "bad" frames.
-"Good" frames are those that are accurate and representative of
-> the detector pixel intensities, while "bad" frames are with pixel gain switching issues.
+>* In the process of training a machine learning model, it is important to ensure that the data used for training is accurate and representative of the real-world scenario that the model will be used in.
+One way to achieve this is by sorting the data into "good" and "bad" frames.
+"Good" frames are those that are accurate and representative of the detector pixel intensities, while "bad" frames are with pixel gain switching issues.

 >* One technique for sorting the frames is to use inflection points of an nth order polynomial.
-An inflection point is a
-> point on a graph where the concavity of the function changes.
-In other words, it is a point where the function changes
-> from being concave up to concave down or vice versa.
-By analyzing the inflection points of a polynomial that fits the
-> data, it is possible to identify regions of the data that are likely to be "good" or "bad."
-This technique can be used
-> to sort the frames and ensure that only the most accurate and representative data is used for training the model.
+An inflection point is a point on a graph where the concavity of the function changes.
+In other words, it is a point where the function changes from being concave up to concave down or vice versa.
+By analyzing the inflection points of a polynomial that fits the data, it is possible to identify regions of the data that are likely to be "good" or "bad."
+This technique can be used to sort the frames and ensure that only the most accurate and representative data is used for training the model.

->* Additionally, this technique can be used to identify the outliers in the data, which can be removed before training
-> the model to improve its performance.
+>* Additionally, this technique can be used to identify the outliers in the data, which can be removed before training the model to improve its performance.

 ![sortingForML]